Brachytherapy: Treatment delivery

 The radiation sources used for brachytherapy are always enclosed within a non-radioactive capsule.
 The sources can be delivered manually, but are more commonly delivered through a technique known as 'afterloading'.

 Manual delivery of brachytherapy is limited to a few LDR applications, due to risk of radiation exposure to clinical staff.

 In contrast, afterloading involves the accurate positioning of non-radioactive applicators in the treatment site, which are subsequently loaded with the radiation sources.
 In manual afterloading, the source is delivered into the applicator by the operator.

 Remote afterloading systems provide protection from radiation exposure to healthcare professionals by securing the radiation source in a shielded safe.
 Once the applicators are correctly positioned in the patient, they are connected to an 'afterloader' machine (containing the radioactive sources) through a series of connecting guide tubes.
 The treatment plan is sent to the afterloader, which then controls the delivery of the sources along the guide tubes into the pre-specified positions within the applicator.
 This process is only engaged once staff are removed from the treatment room.
 The sources remain in place for a pre-specified length of time, again following the treatment plan, following which they are returned along the tubes to the afterloader.

 On completion of delivery of the radioactive sources, the applicators are carefully removed from the body.
 Patients typically recover quickly from the brachytherapy procedure, enabling it to often be performed on an outpatient basis.

-Between 2003 and 2012 in United States community hospitals, the rate of hospital stays with brachytherapy (internal radiation therapy) had a 24.4 percent average annual decrease among adults aged 45–64 years and a 27.3 percent average annual decrease among adults aged 65–84 years.
+Between 2003 and 2012 in United States community hospitals, the rate of hospital stays with brachytherapy had a 24.4 percent average annual decrease among adults aged 45–64 years and a 27.3 percent average annual decrease among adults aged 65–84 years.
 Brachytherapy was the OR procedure with the greatest change in occurrence among hospital stays paid by Medicare and private insurance.

 Radiation sources

-Commonly used radiation sources (radionuclides) for brachytherapy.
+Commonly used radiation sources (radionuclides) for brachytherapy include: